Earlham College: Statistics

 Biography

-Michael D. Shellenberger is an American author and journalist who writes on a wide range of topics including free speech, homelessness, and the environment.
+Michael D. Shellenberger is an American author and journalist.
 He is the first endowed professor at the University of Austin, serving as CBR Chair of Politics, Censorship, and Free Speech.
-He also founded Public, a Substack publication.
+Shellenberger is a prominent heterodox thinker on topics including climate change and homelessness.
+He also founded the online newsletter Public, which is the second largest Substack in news.

 All 54 notable alumni